-Kelly Dove's practice is focused on commercial litigation and appellate law, where she has been counsel to companies and individuals in more than 100 state and federal appeals and writ proceedings.
+Kelly Dove's practice is focused on commercial litigation and appellate law, where she has been counsel to companies and individuals in hundreds of state and federal appeals and writ proceedings.
 She has argued before the Nevada Supreme Court and the United States Court of Appeals for the Fifth and Ninth Circuits.

 Kelly has significant experience in financial services litigation, defending lenders in disputes involving a variety of common law claims, such as fraud, breach of contract, and wrongful foreclosure as well as claims based on consumer protection statutes, including the Truth in Lending Act (TILA), Fair Credit Reporting Act (FCRA), Fair Debt Collection Practices Act (FDCPA), Telephone Consumer Protection Act (TCPA), and the Real Estate Settlement Procedures Act (RESPA).
 Kelly’s appellate experience also includes business torts, products liability, arbitration, and bankruptcy.

 Kelly has an active pro bono practice, and had the privilege of serving as part of the legal team with Lambda Legal and O’Melveny & Myers, LLP, as counsel for the Plaintiff couples in Nevada’s marriage equality case, Sevcik v.
 Sandoval.
 That case resulted in the Ninth Circuit’s declaring marriage bans unconstitutional and ordering the entry of a permanent injunction to protect marriage equality in October 2014.

 Kelly has authored an article and provided commentary for a variety of publications on the topics of appellate law, appellate rules of procedure, and Nevada’s new Court of Appeals ranging from the Las Vegas Business Press to Business Voice, a publication of the Las Vegas Chamber of Commerce.